LiviaPimentel/hands-on-machine-learning/README.md

 # Hands-on Machine Learning
-Codes built for the study of the book Hands-on Machine Learning, written by Aurelien Geron.
+Codes inspired on activities proposed in the book Hands-on Machine Learning, written by Aurelien Geron.